RauppRafael/ryze-contracts/docs/RyzeLiquidityInitializer.md

 function claimAndAddLiquidity(uint256 _tokenId, uint256 _stablecoinToRealEstateRatioBasisPoints) external
 ```

-Claims the allocation reward, converts it into real estate ERC20, and adds it as liquidity.
+Claims the allocation token, converts it into real estate ERC20, and adds it as liquidity.

 #### Parameters